A Liminal Short Story about Moving from Oregon to Pennsylvania

 Not understanding the housing market in Portland I said, “Great!
 Should I book a flight and fly out next week?”

 We quickly called our friends in Portland.
-We asked them to call us on FaceTime and walk through the house, while also taking tons of pictures.
+We asked them to call us on FaceTime and walk through the house while taking tons of pictures.
 We stalked the house on the satellite view of Google Maps.
-We researched the neighborhood and the schools and the.
-We wrote a sappy letter to the sellers and hired our friend’s contractor to make sure it wasn’t falling apart.
-In short, we did the best we could to make the most informed long distance decision we possibly could.
+We researched the neighborhood and the schools, and the community.
+We wrote a sappy letter to the sellers and hired our friend’s contractor to ensure the house wasn’t falling apart.
+In short, we did the best we could to make the most informed long-distance decision we possibly could.

-And then, we went with our gut and made an offer that night.
+And then, we went with our gut and offered that night.

-The next morning, I was standing in the kitchen when our realtor called to tell us that the sellers had accepted our offer.
-Apparently, we had just agreed to buy a house that we had never seen in person!
+The following day, I was standing in the kitchen when our realtor called to tell us that the sellers had accepted our offer.
+We had just agreed to buy a house that we had never seen in person!

-Three months later, we arrived at our new home in Portland, Oregon.
+We arrived at our new home in Portland, Oregon, three months later.
 I drove a moving truck across the country while the rest of the family hopped on a cross-country flight.
-Somehow we arrived at the same exact time and walked into our new home together – hoping to God we hadn’t just made a huge mistake.
+Somehow, we arrived simultaneously and walked into our new home together – hoping we hadn’t just made a colossal mistake.

 For us, the last six years have been the most formative years of our lives together.
 Things have not been easy.
 Building new friendships can be difficult.
 Saying goodbye to old ones is painful.
 Getting to know a new city feels strange.

 But, I can say without a shadow of a doubt that our move to Portland made us stronger.
-The growth that we have experienced as individuals, as a couple, and as a family cannot be replaced nor underestimated.
+The growth that we experienced cannot be replaced or underestimated.